ssfsx17/fight-rpg/07-Equipment.md

 **Whip**

 - Reserves 1 Block.
 - You gain the "Whip Pull" Equipment Action.
 This technique costs 1 Complex Action, 1 Damage, and 1 Move.
 It attempts to cause 2 Damage.
-If any damage gets through, then it also pulls the target into close range and takes away 1 Block from the target.
+If any damage gets through, then it also pulls the target into close range and removes 1 Block token from the target.
 - Takes up a whole hand.
 You can drop it as a result of being disarmed.

 ## Resources